Persistent BitTorrent Trackers: Abstract

 \section{Abstract}

 Private BitTorrent trackers enforce upload-to-download ratios to prevent free-riding, but suffer from three critical weaknesses: reputation cannot move between trackers, centralized servers create single points of failure, and upload statistics are self-reported and unverifiable.
-When a tracker shuts down (whether by operator choice, technical failure, or legal action) users lose their contribution history and cannot prove their standing to new communities.
+When a tracker shuts down, users lose their contribution history and cannot prove their standing to new communities.

 We address these problems by storing reputation in smart contracts and replacing self-reports with cryptographic attestations.
-Receiving peers sign receipts for transferred pieces, which the tracker aggregates and verifies before updating on-chain reputation.
-Trackers run in Trusted Execution Environments (TEEs) to guarantee correct aggregation and prevent manipulation of state.
-If a tracker is unavailable, peers use an authenticated Distributed Hash Table (DHT) for discovery: the on-chain reputation acts as a Public Key Infrastructure (PKI), so peers can verify each other and maintain access control without the tracker.
-This design persists reputation across tracker failures and makes it portable to new instances through single-hop migration in factory-deployed contracts.
-We formalize the security requirements, prove correctness under standard cryptographic assumptions, and evaluate a prototype on Intel TDX.
-Measurements show that transfer receipts adds less than 6\% overhead with typical piece sizes, and signature aggregation speeds up verification by $2.5\times$.
+Peers sign receipts for received pieces; the tracker aggregates them via BLS signatures and updates reputation.
+If a tracker is unavailable, peers fall back to an authenticated distributed hash table (DHT): stored reputation acts as a public key infrastructure (PKI), preserving access control without the tracker.
+Reputation is portable across tracker failures through single-hop migration in factory-deployed contracts.
+We also address the privacy implications of publishing public keys and reputations tied to private trackers on a public ledger: we propose ephemeral session keys to prevent linking peer identities, zero-knowledge membership proofs for anonymous DHT participation, and confidential reputation using homomorphic commitments.

+We formalize the security requirements, prove four security properties under standard cryptographic assumptions, and evaluate a prototype.
+Measurements show that transfer receipts add less than 5\% end-to-end overhead with typical piece sizes.
+To minimize signing overhead, we adopt a hybrid signature scheme: ECDSA signs individual piece receipts at transfer time for low per-operation latency, while BLS serves as the overarching scheme, enabling compact aggregation of many receipts into a single proof at report time.
+This design reduces client-side signing cost by an order of magnitude compared to using BLS throughout.